 - The secrecy of the key k that must be known only to the sender and the recipient

 The reliability of the algorithm is proven.
 Mathematical experts and cryptanalysts have contributed to the implementation.
 The secrecy of k is entrusted to the sender and the recipient.
-An eavesdropper listening on the channel, can see only c, maybe has also S, but without the key k he cannot get the plaintext p.
+An eavesdropper listening on the channel can only see c, maybe has also S, but without the key k, he cannot get the plaintext p.

 Example Symmetric Algorithms

 Like in the following picture, where Bob and Alice can communicate safely sharing the same key.What if the intruder could steal the key?
 Would the algorithm be compromised?
 Absolutely not: only the key and the data encrypted with that key are compromised.
 But if we create a new key, we can encrypt the same information with the same algorithm S again.
 And the eavesdropper will not have access to the plaintext again.

 The main advantage of symmetric algorithms is speed: the encryption and decryption process is fast enough.

 The main disadvantage is due to the fact that the sender and the recipient must exchange the key.
 The passage is delicate.
 If the key is intercepted, an eavesdropper could be able to access the information and read the content.

 But he could also be able to do the worst: modifying the content, encrypting it again and sending it to the recipient who doesn’t realize that the content is actually altered.